The EU is a unique economic and political partnership between 27 European countries that together cover much of the continent.

 One of the EU’s main goals is to promote human rights both internally and around the world.
 Human dignity, freedom, democracy, equality, the rule of law and respect for human rights: these are the core values of the EU.
 Since the 2009 signing of the Treaty of Lisbon, the EU’s Charter of Fundamental Rights brings all these rights together in a single document.
 The EU’s institutions are legally bound to uphold them, as are EU governments whenever they apply EU law.

 As it continues to grow, the EU remains focused on making its governing institutions more transparent and democratic.
 More powers are being given to the directly elected European Parliament, while national parliaments are being given a greater role working alongside the European institutions.
 In turn, European citizens have an ever-increasing number of channels for taking part in the political process.

-Parliament enjoys co-decision powers in major areas of EU law-making, including health, education, transport, agriculture, fisheries and the completion of the internal market.
+The Parliament has serious legislative, budgetary and decision-making powers.It enjoys co-decision powers in major areas of EU law-making, including health, education, transport, agriculture, fisheries and the completion of the internal market.
 The Parliament plays an active role in monitoring activities within the European Commission and the European Council, and is closely involved in appointing the Commission as well as discharging the EU’s annual budget.
-Learn more at the Parliament’s website.

-The Council of the European Union, known as the Council, is where Ministers from each EU country meet to adopt laws and coordinate policies.
-The Council was set up by the founding treaties of the European Union in the 1950s.
+The Council of the European Union, known simply as ‘the Council’, is where ministers from each EU country meet to adopt laws and coordinate policies.

 It meets in ten different configurations depending on the topics under discussion: Economic and Financial Affairs; Justice and Home Affairs; Employment, Social Policy, Health and Consumer Affairs; Competitiveness; Transport, Telecommunications and Energy; Agriculture and Fisheries; Environment; Education, Youth, Culture and Sport; General Affairs; Foreign Affairs.